ZeyuKeithFu/drumstAR/README.md

 [![Build Status](https://travis-ci.org/ZeyuKeithFu/drumstAR.svg?branch=master)](https://travis-ci.org/ZeyuKeithFu/drumstAR)

 ## Description
-A mobile drum machine with a basic live mode and an AR mode.
+A mobile drum machine with a live mode and an AR mode.
 Basic drum machine functions of node repeat, sensitive drum pad and recording are also included.
 Play with drums at any time and be a rockstar!
 All the sampled drum sounds are from [Ableton Live 10 Lite](https://www.ableton.com/en/products/live-lite/).
 Final project for EC500 Software Engineering.
 ### Live Mode
 Live mode provides 12 drum pads with 12 different drum sounds.